WATCH: Suspects Sling Avocados, Bananas At Bronx Store Clerk Following Dispute, Cops Say

-NEW YORK (CBSNewYork) — A store clerk’s jaw was broken in an alleged assault-by-avocado at a deli near Yankee Stadium last month.
+NEW YORK (CBSNewYork) — The hunt is on for a pair of produce hurling attackers after a store clerk’s jaw was broken in an alleged assault-by-avocado at a deli near Yankee Stadium last month.

 Police say just before 5 a.m. on May 29, the two men started throwing avocados and bananas at an employee of Stadium Gourmet Deli on 161 Street in the Bronx following a dispute over a food order.